Elango-Sagravia/presidential/outstatic/content/blogs/reynolds-livelys-box-office-wins.md

 Susan Wojcicki, the influential tech executive who played a pivotal role in shaping Google and YouTube, has died at 56, her husband announced.
 Wojcicki's journey began in a modest setting, renting out her Menlo Park garage to Google co-founders Larry Page and Sergey Brin, a crucial start for the search engine giant.
 She joined Google in 1999 and went on to become its senior vice president of advertising and commerce.

-In 2014, Wojcicki became the CEO of YouTube, where she led the platform through a period of significant growth until her departure in 2023.
+In 2014, Wojcicki became the CEO of YouTube, where she led the platform through significant growth until her departure in 2023.
 Her leadership was widely recognized, with Google and Alphabet CEO Sundar Pichai praising her immense impact on the tech world.
 Former Facebook COO Sheryl Sandberg also remembered her as a mentor.

 Wojcicki had stepped down from YouTube last year to focus on family and personal projects.
 Her husband, Dennis Troper, confirmed her passing but provided no further details.
 She had also faced personal loss with the recent death of their son, Marco.